ibm-cloud-docs/watson-assistant/manage-info.md

 ### Built-in variables
 {: #built-in-variables }

-In addition to the variables you create, Watson Assistant provides a set of built-in variables you can access from any action.
+In addition to the variables you create, {{site.data.keyword.conversationshort}} provides a set of built-in variables you can access from any action.
 At run time, these variables are automatically set with the appropriate values.
 For example, the *Current time* session variable always provides the current time in the user's time zone, at the time of the interaction with the customer.

 To see these variables, click **Variables** in the navigation pane from the main actions page.